RyanGao67/ComputerScience/Kerberos.md

 ### What is kerberos
-Kerberos is anauthentication protocol that can be used for single sign on.
+* Kerberos is an authentication protocol that can be used for single sign on.
+* Kerberos is an authentication protocol that for trusted hosts on untrusted networks
+  * Kerberos does not provide any guarantees if the computers being used oare vulnerable

 ![](/img/kerbo.jpg)